Who are Partner Visas for?

 Once you have held either your 820 or 309 visa, you will then be able to apply for your permanent 801 or 100 visa.
-When applying for your permanent visa, you must continue to be in a spousal or de facto relationship, unless you are subjected to special circumstances which resulted in your relationship ending, and you have complied with all Australian laws while you where on your temporary visa.
+When applying for your permanent visa, you must continue to be in a spousal or de facto relationship, unless you are subjected to special circumstances which resulted in your relationship ending.
+In addition to this, you must have complied with all Australian laws while you were on your temporary visa.

 Partner visa Checklist

 Once received, the Department of Immigration will then commence processing your application.
 The average global processing time for 820 and 801 visas are 75% of applications in 18 and 19 months respectively, and for 309 and 100 visas 75% of applications in 13 and 22 months respectively.
 Please note that times may vary as assessment of eligibility occurs on a case-by-case basis and will vary on the applicant’s circumstances.